 Your energy levels may peak during ovulation, and you may find yourself with less of an appetite than during other cycle phases.

 What to eat: Opt for similar foods to the follicular phase in order to keep metabolizing estrogen.
-Make sure to drink plenty of water include a wide range of fruits and vegetables to help your skin clear, as excess sebum is common during this phase.
+Make sure to drink plenty of water and include a wide range of fruits and vegetables to help your skin clear, as excess sebum is common during this phase.

 Characterized by the lowest hormone production of your cycle, the luteal phase generally results in lower energy and all those pesky PMS symptoms.
 This means that you’ll benefit from iron and zinc-rich foods, and you might notice that your appetite is higher during this phase as your energy levels dip.

-What to eat: Spinach, pumpkin seeds and red meat are high in iron in zinc, meaning they can help manage PMS symptoms.
+What to eat: Spinach, pumpkin seeds and red meat are high in iron and zinc, meaning they can help manage PMS symptoms.
 Be sure to eat nutrient-rich food that satiates your hunger, and don't worry if you need to up your calorie intake slightly during this time - your body requires more energy right now.

 As well as adapting your diet to your cycle, aim to get quality sleep every night, exercise regularly and practice stress management techniques such as deep breathing.
 It's can also help to make lifestyle changes, and limit your consumption of the following inflammatory foods where possible: